HomeEducationSalman Khan photo on the marksheet, Agra University to rectify the mistake

 Preferred Source of Google

-From Bollywood actor Abhishek Bachchan‘s name and photo on admit card to Salman Khan photograph on marksheet of BA first year student of Amrata Singh Memorial Degree College in Tejpur Java of Aligarh district, the saga of celebrity pictures and names getting pinned on the marksheet and admit cards in India seem to be never ending.
+From Bollywood actor Abhishek Bachchan‘s name and photo on to Salman Khan photograph on marksheet of BA first year student of Amrata Singh Memorial Degree College in Tejpur Java of Aligarh district, the saga of celebrity pictures and names getting pinned on the marksheet and admit cards in seem to be never ending.

-The latest discrepancy of photograph came to light at the time of distribution of the marksheet to the student of an Aligarh-based degree college, affiliated to the University.
+The latest discrepancy of photograph came to light at the time of distribution of the marksheet to the student of an Aligarh-based degree college, affiliated to the Agra University.
 The student’s enrolment number is given with his name on the marksheet (2016-17 session) but the photograph is that of actor Salman Khan.

 When asked about the discrepancy, the University official denied this and said that they have not receive any complaint in this regard and would look into the matter if it was brought to their notice.